What do Dave Ramsey, Suze Orman, and Clark Howard all have in common? They all recommend term life insurance coverage.

 Whole life insurance, also called a whole life policy, is a type of permanent life insurance.
 This means that the policyholder has the policy for their entire life.
 Moreover, a whole life policy is a “cash value policy,” meaning that policyholders can withdraw money they pay into their life insurance.

-The downside: monthly payments for whole life insurance can be a good deal more expensive than term life insurance.
-So, if you’re strapped for cash, or you think you can make more valuable investments elsewhere, term life might be the way to go.
+The downside: monthly payments for whole life insurance are a good deal more expensive than term life insurance.

 Universal Life Insurance

 Life happens.
-The best way to ensure your beneficiary (or beneficiaries) is taken care of is with a life insurance plan.
+The best way to help ensure your beneficiary (or beneficiaries) is taken care of if you pass away is with a life insurance policy.
 The bottom line: term life insurance is worth considering if you’re looking for some peace of mind at a typically more affordable price tag.

-With Bestow, you can buy an affordable term life insurance policy in minutes, without a medical exam.
+With Bestow, you can apply for an affordable term life insurance policy in minutes, without a medical exam.
 Rates start as low as $10 per month (nope, that’s not a typo).
 Bestow has an A+ rating from BBB and pages of verified customer reviews, so you know you’re getting high-quality coverage, too.
-Find the best life insurance policy for you today!